 Figure 12.2.1-1: Diameter Authentication and Accounting example (successful case)

 When PAP/CHAP is used as the authentication protocol with the external DN-AAA server which does not support EAP, the Diameter Authentication procedures refer to the non transparent access procedures in clause 11.2.1 and related descriptions in clasue 16a in 3GPP TS 29.061 [5].

+After the Authentication procedures performed by the PAP/CHAP, the Diameter Accouting Update procedures and the Diameter DN-AAA initiated QoS flow termination procedures can be executed as defined in subclause 12.2.2 and 12.2.3 respectively, while the Diameter DN-AAA initiated re-authentication and re-authorization procedures are not applicable.